New to the game of Foosball or Table Soccer? Here is our guide for the complete beginner. Start your Foosball Education here.

 Touching the ball while in play is prohibited.
 You’re only allowed to touch the ball when it’s declared as a “Dead Ball.”

-Spinning the rods is not allowed; it also stops you from becoming a great player.
+Spinning the rods is not allowed; it also stops you from becoming a dominant player.

 You’re not allowed to distract your opponent unless your match is only for fun.
 Do not put lousy gamesmanship or any negative sportsmanship into practice.